-It is no secret that account takeover has reinvented itself several times in the last decade.
-From dum automation to human-looking behavior.
+It is no secret that account takeover has reinvented itself several times in the last decade, from dumb automation to human-looking behavior.
 Today, we are witnessing the ultimate twist: a backward evolution to use humans again as part of automated attacks.

 Just as financial security managers become more innovative to protect their businesses, so do fraudsters.
 The NuData-sponsored Aite Group report Trends in Account Takeover Fraud for 2020 and Beyond takes a peek at how account takeover (ATO) has evolved into a combination of automation and human work, making it more costly, but potentially more successful.

 Not that long ago, account takeovers were either deployed manually or simply used scripts to test a handful of username and password combinations.
 ATO attack patterns and their negative impacts were limited in scope because the information required to commit the crime was expensive, and the resources were challenging to orchestrate.

 But as more user information became available – from breaches and other system vulnerabilities – and security tools got better at stopping clunky scripts, account takeover attacks grew in sophistication and evolved to cast wider nets of victims.

 Another factor that Aite analyst Trace Fooshée highlights in the Aite Group report is the move to EMV.
 These PIN-secured cards for physical purchases made fraudulent transactions costlier for bad actors.
 As a result, fraudsters started to move to the then-emerging online eCommerce space.

 Later, the rapid move to digital payments and person-to-person payments (P2P) influenced the rise of account takeover online.
 These platforms are convenient for users to manage payments but, when not thoroughly secured, can attract bad actors looking for new entry points for their attacks.